speedy-lex/FairPlay-Website/README.md

 The application exposes a public API under `/api/v1`.
 Currently the following endpoint is available:
 - `GET /api/v1/videos` – list all uploaded videos

-Videos can have several tags.
-When uploading, type `/` in the tag field to get suggestions based on existing tags.